Sinatra Doctrine

-The Sinatra Doctrine was a Soviet foreign policy under Mikhail Gorbachev for allowing member states of the Warsaw Pact to determine their own internal affairs.
-The name jokingly alluded to the song My Way popularized by Frank Sinatra—the Soviet Union was allowing these states to go their own way.
+The Sinatra Doctrine was a Soviet foreign policy under Mikhail Gorbachev for allowing member states of the Warsaw Pact to determine their own domestic affairs.
+The name humorously alluded to the song "My Way" popularized by Frank Sinatra—the Soviet Union was allowing these states to go their own way.
 Its implementation was part of Gorbachev's doctrine of new political thinking.

 History

-The Sinatra Doctrine was a major break with the earlier Brezhnev Doctrine, under which the internal affairs of satellite states were tightly controlled by Moscow.
+The Sinatra Doctrine was a significant break from the earlier Brezhnev Doctrine, under which Moscow tightly controlled the internal affairs of satellite states.
 This had been used to justify the crushing of the Hungarian Revolution of 1956 and the Warsaw Pact invasion of Czechoslovakia in 1968, as well as the invasion of the non-Warsaw Pact nation of Afghanistan in 1979.
-By the late 1980s, structural flaws within the Soviet system, growing economic problems, the rise of anti-communist sentiment and the effects of the Soviet–Afghan War made it increasingly impractical for the Soviet Union to impose its will on its neighbors.
+By the late 1980s, structural flaws within the Soviet system, growing economic problems, the rise of anti-communist sentiment, and the effects of the Soviet–Afghan War made it increasingly impractical for the Soviet Union to impose its will on its neighbors.

 The phrase was coined on 25 October 1989 by Foreign Ministry spokesman Gennadi Gerasimov.
 He was speaking to reporters in Helsinki about a speech made two days earlier by Soviet Foreign Minister Eduard Shevardnadze.
 The latter had said that the Soviets recognized the freedom of choice of all countries, specifically including the other Warsaw Pact states.
-Gerasimov told the interviewer that, "We now have the Frank Sinatra doctrine.
-He has a song, I Did It My Way.
+Gerasimov told the interviewer, "We now have the Frank Sinatra doctrine.
+He has a song, 'I Did It My Way'.
 So every country decides on its own which road to take."
-When asked whether this would include Moscow accepting the rejection of communist parties in the Soviet bloc, he replied: "That's for sure … political structures must be decided by the people who live there."
+When asked whether this would include Moscow accepting the rejection of communist parties in the Soviet bloc, he replied: "That's for sure ... political structures must be decided by the people who live there."